Key Breed Facts

 Ridgebacks boasts short, close and quite glossy coats which means they are low maintenance in the grooming department.
 A weekly brush and a wipe over with a chamois leather every couple of days is all it takes to keep their coats looking good.
 They do shed throughout the year only more so during the Spring and then again in the Autumn when more frequent brushing is usually needed to get rid of any dead and loose hair in a dog's coat.

 A shorter walk in the morning would be fine, but a longer more interesting one in the afternoon is a must.
 These dogs also like to be able to roam around a back garden as often as possible so they can really let off steam.
-However, the fencing has to be extremely secure to keep these high energy dogs in because if they find a weakness in the fence, they will soon escape out and get into all sorts of trouble.
-However, care has to be taken when walking a Ridgeback in the country or in the park because of their high prey drive.
-As such, letting a dog off their lead has to be in a secure and safe area.
+However, the fencing must be extremely secure to keep these high energy dogs in because if they find a weakness in the fence, they will soon escape out and get into all sorts of trouble.
+However, care should be taken when walking a Ridgeback in the country or in the park because of their high prey drive.
+As such, letting a dog off their lead should be in a secure and safe area.

 If you get a Ridgeback puppy from a breeder, they would give you a feeding schedule and it's important to stick to the same routine, feeding the same puppy food to avoid any tummy upsets.
 You can change a puppy's diet, but this needs to be done very gradually always making sure they don't develop any digestive upsets and if they do, it's best to put them back on their original diet and to discuss things with the vet before attempting to change it again.